AdaWorld: Learning Adaptable World Models with Latent Actions: Experiments

 \subsubsection{Simulation Quality}

-\textbf{Setup.} We choose three action-controlled environments (\ie, Habitat~\cite{savva2019habitat}, Minecraft, DMLab~\cite{beattie2016deepmind}) that are not included in our training dataset.
-To demonstrate the adaptability with restricted labels, we collect only 100 samples for each action in every environment.
+\textbf{Setup.} To evaluate the simulation quality after adaptation, we choose three environments with discrete action space (Habitat~\cite{savva2019habitat}, Minecraft, DMLab~\cite{beattie2016deepmind}) and one environment with continuous action space (nuScenes~\cite{caesar2020nuscenes}) that are not included in our training dataset.
+Each environment has a validation set consisting of 300 samples, which is used to evaluate the adaption quality in terms of PSNR~\cite{hore2010image} and LPIPS~\cite{zhang2018unreasonable}.
+To demonstrate the adaptability with restricted labels, we collect only 100 samples for each action in every discrete environment and 100 trajectories for nuScenes.
 Using the limited interaction data, we then finetune all compared world models for 800 steps with a batch size of 32 and a learning rate of $5\times10^{-5}$.
 The learning rate for the pretrained weights is discounted by a factor of 0.1.
-We randomly initialize action embeddings for the action-agnostic pretraining baseline.
+For the action-agnostic baseline, we initialize action embeddings with random parameters.
 For the other three models, we use the averaged action conditions extracted from the 100 samples to initialize the action embeddings as described in \cref{sec:adaptable}.
-The adaptation quality is evaluated via PSNR~\cite{hore2010image} and LPIPS~\cite{zhang2018unreasonable}.
+Note that for nuScenes, we add a two-layer MLP to map continuous displacements to the latent action interface.
+The MLP is fine-tuned with limited action-latent action pairs for 3K steps, which takes less than 30 seconds on a single GPU.

 \textbf{Results.} As reported in \Cref{tab:adapt}, \modelname achieves the best fidelity after finetuning with limited interactions and compute.
 The comparison results suggest that the proposed method allows the world models to efficiently simulate new action controls in unseen environments.
 Note that all action-aware variants significantly outperform the action-agnostic baseline, underlining the importance of our key innovation, \ie, incorporating action information during pretraining.